Perspective | ‘It’s race, class and gender together’: Why the Atlanta murders aren’t just about one thing

 It was this feeling of personal connection that caused Liwag Dixon, the writer, to not only reflect on her own life experiences but to share them on Twitter, where hundreds of Asian American women joined in.

 They responded with their own fear, frustration, exhaustion and sadness.
-They responded by remembering all the men who uttered the words that once burned hot onto Liwag Dixon’s neck, the words first heard in the 1987 film “Full Metal Jacket” in which a fictional Vietnamese sex worker begs for work from American soldiers, the words that made the soldiers laugh at her, the words that were sampled in 2 Live Crew’s 1988 rap hit as an exploitative refrain, the words that took root in the worst part of our collective unconsious: Me so horny.
+They responded by remembering all the men who uttered the words that once burned hot onto Liwag Dixon’s neck, the words first heard in the 1987 film “Full Metal Jacket” in which a fictional Vietnamese sex worker begs for work from American soldiers, the words that made the soldiers laugh at her, the words that were sampled in 2 Live Crew’s 1988 rap hit as an exploitative refrain, the words that took root in the worst part of our collective unconscious: Me so horny.
 Me love you long time.

 The first time women heard these words they were in college, or they were in high school, or they were 12.
 Grown men told them, “me so horny,” they wrote, long before they even knew what the words meant.
 They were told that their submission was expected and their anger was cute.